 - Join a support group.
 Connecting with others facing similar challenges may help you cope.
 Support groups for mental illness are available in many communities and online.
 One good place to start is the National Alliance on Mental Illness.

 - Stay connected with friends and family.
 Try to participate in social activities, and get together with family or friends regularly.
 Ask for help when you need it, and be upfront with your loved ones about how you're doing.

 - Keep a journal.
-Keeping track of your personal life can help you and your mental health provider identify what triggers or improves your symptoms.
+Or jot down brief thoughts or record symptoms on a smartphone app.
+Keeping track of your personal life and sharing information with your therapist can help you identify what triggers or improves your symptoms.
 It's also a healthy way to explore and express pain, anger, fear and other emotions.